bossbadi-web/perceptron/README.md

 1. Create a Supabase project

    - Go to the "SQL Editor" tab
-   - Paste the contents of `supabase/roles.sql` into the editor
-   - Run
    - Paste the contents of `supabase/schema.sql` into the editor
    - Run